 Ronnie Ortiz-Magro’s Ex Jen Harley Arrested After Allegedly Dragging 'Jersey Shore' Star With Car

-Ronnie Ortiz-Magro's ex-girlfriend has been arrested on a domestic battery charge after allegedly dragging him with a car, according to multiple reports.
+Ronnie Ortiz-Magro's ex-girlfriend has been arrested on a domestic battery charge after allegedly dragging him with a car, the Las Vegas Metropolitan Police Department confirmed to ET.

+Jen Harley, 31, was held in the Clark County Detention Center in Las Vegas on $3,000 bond on one count of misdemeanor domestic battery.Authorities said Harley made bail and is already out of custody.

 ET has reached out to Ortiz-Magro and Harley's reps.